MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlinePstnUsage.md

 # Set-CsOnlinePstnUsage

 ## SYNOPSIS
-Modifies a set of strings that identify the allowed public switched telephone network (PSTN) usages.
-This cmdlet can be used to add usages to the list of PSTN usages or remove usages from the list.
+Modifies a set of strings that identify the allowed online public switched telephone network (PSTN) usages.
+This cmdlet can be used to add usages to the list of online PSTN usages or remove usages from the list.

 ## SYNTAX